hapatel0105/AI-powerd-content-generator/SUPABASE_SETUP.md

 ## 🎉 You're All Set!

-Your AI content generator is now powered by Supabase!
+Your Simple AI Content Generator is now powered by Supabase!
 You have:
 - ✅ Secure user authentication
 - ✅ PostgreSQL database with RLS
 - ✅ Real-time capabilities